Lecture Notes in Cosmology: Anisotropies in the Cosmic Microwave Background

 is used.
-We shall see the reason for the $\ell(\ell + 1)$ normalisation, whereas the $C_{TT,\ell}$'s are given in Eq.~\eqref{ClfunctionThetal} as functions of the multipole moments of the temperature distribution and the primordial power spectrum for scalar perturbations.
-In Fig.~\ref{Fig:PlanckCTT} we can also see data points up to $\ell \approx 2500$.
-What can we say from this number about the angular sensitivity of \textit{Planck}?
+We shall see the reason for the $\ell(\ell + 1)$ normalization, whereas the $C_{TT,\ell}$'s are given in Eq.~\eqref{ClfunctionThetal} as functions of the multipole moments of the temperature distribution and the primordial power spectrum for scalar perturbations.
+Data points are worked out by Planck up to $\ell \approx 2500$.
+What can we say from this number about the angular sensitivity of Planck?
 It can be roughly computed as follows.
-For a given $\ell_{\rm max}$ how many realisations of $a_{\ell m}$ do we have?
+For a given $\ell_{\rm max}$, how many realizations of $a_{\ell m}$ do we have?

 \hrulefill

 \begin{ex} For each $\ell$ we have $2\ell + 1$ possible values of $m$, thus show that:

 \end{ex}